Table of Contents

 Verdict

-The Oris Rectangular answers: what is the most traditional Swiss rectangular automatic watch that lets me see the movement and carries established brand heritage?
-The exhibition caseback, luminous hands, and Oris brand identity are real advantages for a specific buyer.
-The 2,100 USD price reflects genuine Swiss manufacturing and a heritage story.
-For collectors and buyers who weight brand lineage and visual movement appreciation above raw specification, the Oris earns its price.
+The Oris Rectangular answers: what is the most traditional Swiss rectangular automatic that lets me see the movement and carries established brand heritage?
+The exhibition caseback, luminous hands, and Oris's independent identity are real advantages for a specific buyer, and the price reflects genuine Swiss manufacturing and heritage.

-For most buyers, the Söner Amorous represents better functional value.
-For buyers who specifically value the exhibition caseback and Oris's independent Swiss brand identity, the premium over the Söner is justifiable.
-For a wider view of how both watches compare against the full field, see the best rectangular watches in 2026 guide.
+For most buyers, the Söner Amorous represents the stronger functional value.
+For buyers who specifically want the exhibition caseback and Oris's independent Swiss identity, the premium is a reasonable trade.
+For a wider view of how both compare against the full field, see the best rectangular watches in 2026 guide.

 Frequently Asked Questions